ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 DDoSX<sup>®</sup>, can be setup to protect any domain from DDoS and common Web Application attacks such as SQL Injections, Remote Command Execution and Cross-Site Scripting (XSS).
 More on how DDoSX<sup>®</sup> works can be found :doc:`/security/ddos/generalinformation`.

-CDN and WAF are optional additional DDoSX<sup>®</sup> features, and as a result DDoSX must first be enabled on your domain(s) to allow CDN and WAF to be configured.
+CDN and WAF are optional additional DDoSX<sup>®</sup> features, and as a result, DDoSX must first be enabled on your domain(s) to allow CDN and WAF to be configured.

-To use DDoSX<sup>®</sup>, CDN and WAF, you need to either have your domains' setup on UKFast SafeDNS and ensure it's nameservers pointing to the UKFast nameservers or create a ANAME/ALIAS record with your current DNS provider to point to DDOSx using a provided CNAME.
+To use DDoSX<sup>®</sup>, CDN and WAF, you need to either have your domains' setup on UKFast SafeDNS and ensure it's nameservers pointing to the UKFast nameservers or create an ANAME/ALIAS record with your current DNS provider to point to DDOSx using a provided CNAME.

 **This documentation is for settign up DDoSX<sup>®</sup> using SafeDNS.
 Documentaion on seting up an external domainvia an ALIAS, ANAME or CNAME can be found here** :doc:`/security/ddos/setup-cname`.